Electric vehicles

 Plug-in hybrid electric vehicles mix an internal combustion engine with battery technology, which usually provides pure-electric capability of around 30 miles.

-Hybrid vehicles use an internal combustion engine to power a generator, which in turn charges the battery internally without plug-in capability.
+Hybrid vehicles use an internal combustion engine to power a generator, which in turn charges the battery without plug-in capability.

 Electric bikes, known as electrically-assisted pedal cycles (EPACs), have a small motor as well as ‘pedal power’.